 If all of these departments are puzzle pieces that come together to form an exhibition, the exhibition coordinators are the puzzle-solvers, making sure all of the pieces are put in the right place at the right time.
 They collaborate with all involved departments to make every piece of an exhibition happen.

-“It’s a lot of meetings,” said Susan McGinty, the exhibition coordinator for Noir.
+“It’s a lot of meetings,” says Susan McGinty, the exhibition coordinator for Noir.
 It begins with a budget meeting, where curators propose potential exhibitions at least a year in advance.
 Once the show is approved, the exhibition coordinator creates a detailed schedule for each department involved in the show.

-Later on there’s the design meeting, where the look and the content of the exhibition are presented to the Museum director.
+Later on there’s the design meeting, where the look and content of the exhibition is presented to the Museum director.
 Things like floor plans, paint colors, installation plans, and promotional materials are discussed at this time, to be finalized later after being reviewed by curators, educators, registrars, and many others.